Jordan Whitehead

-Jordan Tyler Whitehead (born March 18, 1997) is an American football safety for the New York Jets of the National Football League (NFL).
-He played college football at Pittsburgh.
+Jordan Tyler Whitehead (born March 18, 1997) is an American professional football safety.
+He played college football for the Pittsburgh Panthers.
+Whitehead was selected by the Tampa Bay Buccaneers in the fourth round of the 2018 NFL draft.

-Early years
+Early life

 Whitehead attended Central Valley High School in Monaca, Pennsylvania.
 In addition to playing football, he also ran track.
 He played on both sides of the ball for Central Valley and was a starter since his freshman year.
 As a senior, Whitehead caught 24 passes for 471 yards along with rushing for 1,933 yards on 148 attempts.
 He totaled 35 touchdowns along with tallying 97 tackles and seven interceptions.
-Whitehead committed to play football for the Pittsburgh Panthers on October 3, 2014, choosing the Panthers over the likes of Penn State and West Virginia.
+Whitehead committed to play football for the Pittsburgh Panthers on October 3, 2014, choosing the Panthers over Penn State and West Virginia.

 College career

 As a true freshman in 2015, Whitehead played in all 13 of Pittsburgh's games, starting in the last 12.
 Offensively, he carried the ball 12 times for 122 yards resulting in two touchdowns.
 On defense, he tallied 108 tackles, one interception, six pass deflections and one fumble recovery.
 He was named the ACC's Rookie of the Year and Defensive Rookie of the Year by the Atlantic Coast Sports Media Association along with being named to USA Today's All-American Team, being named the ACC's Defensive Rookie of the Year, and being named to the ACC's All-Conference Third-team.

 In 2016, Whitehead played in Pitt's first nine games before missing their last three due to injury.
 In nine games, Whitehead compiled 65 tackles, one interception returned 59 yards for a touchdown, two pass deflections and a forced fumble along with rushing for 98 yards on nine attempts.
 He was awarded a second-team all ACC spot, even though he did not play all 12 games.

-As a junior in 2017 Whitehead missed Pitt's first three games, but played in the last nine.
+As a junior in 2017, Whitehead missed Pitt's first three games, but played in the last nine.
 Defensively, he tallied 60 tackles, four pass deflections, and one interception.
 On offense, he ran the ball 22 times for 142 yards and caught two passes for seven yards.
-After the season, Whitehead declared for the 2018 NFL Draft, forgoing his senior year.
+After the season, Whitehead declared for the 2018 NFL draft, forgoing his senior year.